The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 In situations where we require two additional filler GCDs instead of one, we can instead opt to use another Yukikaze combo and, ideally but not necessarily, eat the gained Sen with Hagakure.

 That means in base 28 GCD cycle at 2.15 GCD we can implement two Yukikaze Optimisations, then fill the created two GCD gap with an additional Yukikaze combo.
-Or, In a 29 GCD rotation at 2.07 GCD ,where we already require at least one filler, we can implement one Yukikaze Optimisation to turn that one filler GCD requirement into two.
+Or, In a 29 GCD rotation at 2.07 GCD, where we already require at least one filler, we can implement one Yukikaze Optimisation to turn that one filler GCD requirement into two.
 We can then use an additional Yukikaze combo (as opposed to previously having to use Enpi).

 **2 Meikyo Gekko + 1 Yukikaze Combo + 1 Yukikaze Filler (8 GCDs)**